openedx/edx-documentation/en_us/install_operations/source/platform_releases/hawthorn.rst

 ****************************

 The Open edX Hawthorn release contains several new features for learners, course teams, and developers.
-For more information, see :ref:`openreleasenotes:Open edX Hawthorn Release`.
+For more information, see the relesae notes.
+<<add xref>>.

 ******************************
 What Is the Hawthorn Git Tag?